-Panasonic investigates and summarizes groupwide quality improvement efforts within the group and the state of product quality at its CQO Meetings.
-These meetings are attended by the CQOs from each company and related function persons.
+Panasonic investigates and summarizes groupwide quality improvement efforts and the state of product quality within the group at its semiannual CQO Meetings.
+Group CQOs, CQOs from each company, and stakeholders in relevant job functions all attend these meetings.
 At the meetings, the attendees discuss how Panasonic should handle quality over the medium and long terms, and they decide on policies and actions meant to further strengthen the foundation of quality for the whole group.

-Panasonic also periodically holds Quality Managers Meetings-attended by the quality managers at each company-as a place for more practical discussions on quality policies.
+Panasonic also periodically holds Quality Managers' Meetings-attended by the quality managers at each company-as a place for more practical discussions on the quality policies covered during CQO meetings.
 These meetings both enhance cooperation within the group and promote quality improvement efforts.
-Since fiscal 2016, Panasonic has held a Global Quality Managers Meeting for quality managers from around the world.
+Since fiscal 2016, Panasonic has also held an annual Global Quality Managers' Meeting for quality managers from around the world.
 It is an opportunity for these managers to share regional issues and annual plans with companies from other regions, facilitating quality improvement efforts.